liammclennan/fermat/README.md

 Fermat
 ======

 Fermat is a simple library for organising web states and generating urls.
+Tell it the possible states of your web ui, and how those states map to urls and it will give you a url generation function.

     var fermat = require('../lib/fermat')({
         'Inbox': '/inbox',